Lyris12/YGOCC-QCd/README-QCd.md

 created by Pina, coded by Lyris
 ## `63287063` Domino Bomb
 created by Pina, coded by Lyris
+## `63287064` Shark Spine
+created by Pina, coded by Glitchy
+## `63287065` Frog Soldier
+created by Pina, coded by Glitchy
+## `63287066` Poison Frog
+created by Pina, coded by Glitchy
+## `63287067` Heat-Headed Liar Frog
+created by Pina, coded by Glitchy
+## `63287068` O. Number 119: Frog King Squath
+created by Pina, coded by Glitchy
+## `63287069` Cup of Victory
+created by Pina, coded by Glitchy
+## `63287070` Undead Fusion
+created by Pina, coded by Glitchy
+## `63287071` Painful Cup Choice
+created by Pina, coded by Glitchy
+## `63287072` Ring of the Water Goddesses
+created by Pina, coded by Glitchy
+## `63287073` Frog Plague
+created by Pina, coded by Glitchy
+## `63287074` Bloodthirsty Black Sheep
+created by Pina, coded by Glitchy
+## `63287075` Gariscpa, The Chained Ghost
+created by Pina, coded by Glitchy
+## `63287076` Voltech Boomerang
+created by Pina, coded by Glitchy
+## `63287077` Hydro Boomerang
+created by Pina, coded by Glitchy
+## `63287078` Space Boomerang
+created by Pina, coded by Glitchy
+## `63287079` Totems of the Beasts of War
+created by Pina, coded by Glitchy
+## `63287080` Totems of the Winged Entities
+created by Pina, coded by Glitchy
+## `63287081` Totems of the Magical Swords
+created by Pina, coded by Glitchy
+## `63287082` Totems of the Forgotten Lizards
+created by Pina, coded by Glitchy
+## `63287083` Cursed Totems of the Ancient World
+created by Pina, coded by Glitchy
 ## `64226943` Shelled Shieldon
 created by Meedogh, coded by Lyris
 ## `67943723` Sonic Ninja